gary-archer/oauth.websample.final/README.md

 ## Online System

 The online version use the AWS Cloudfront CDN to deliver static content to the browser.\
-Login at https://web.authsamples.com/spa with these credentials:
+Login at https://web.authsamples.com/spa with this AWS Cognito test account:

 ```text
 - User: guestuser@mycompany.com